percona/k8spsmdb-docs/docs/openshift.md

 $ oc apply --server-side -f deploy/crd.yaml
 ```

+!!! note
-**NOTE**: Setting Custom Resource Definition requires your user to
+    Setting Custom Resource Definition requires your user to
     have cluster-admin role privileges.

 If you want to manage Percona Server for MongoDB cluster with a
 non-privileged user, the necessary permissions can be granted by applying the